Parrish Medical Center

 About Parrish Medical Center

-Parrish Medical Center (PMC), located at 951 N. Washington Ave., Titusville, Florida, is a 210-bed, not-for-profit acute care public medical center serving North Brevard County for more than 50 years.
+Parrish Medical Center (PMC), a Parrish Healthcare integrated care partner, is located at 951 N. Washington Ave., Titusville, Florida.
+The 210-bed, not-for-profit acute care public medical center has been serving Brevard County for 60 years.

 About The Children's Center

-The Children's Center, an affiliate of Parrish Medical Center, offers a variety of learning and early development programs for area children.
-Located at 5650 South U.S. 1 in Titusville, The Children's Center consists of six local partner agencies working together to meet the needs of children.
-The Center annually serves nearly 2,000 children and their families.
+The Children's Center, an affiliate of Parrish Healthcare, offers a variety of learning and early development programs for area children.
+Located at 5650 South U.S. 1 in Titusville, The Children's Center consists of eight local partner agencies working together to meet the needs of children.
+The center annually serves nearly 2,000 children and their families.
 Visit The Children's Center online at parrishchildrenscenter.com.

 About Parrish Health & Fitness Center

 Parrish Health & Fitness Center is North Brevard's only medically integrated wellness center.
 It features state-of-the-art strength and cardiovascular training equipment, multiple weight-training rooms, two indoor heated pools, personal fitness training, wellness coaching, more than 80 weekly group fitness classes, and much more.
 Located at 2210 Cheney Highway (Hwy 50) Titusville, FL 32780.
 Call 321-268-6200 for more information, or go online to parrishhealthandfitness.com.

 About Parrish HealthCare Center at Port St. John